ojroques/nvim-osc52/README.md

 ## Using nvim-osc52 as clipboard provider
 You can use the plugin as your clipboard provider, see `:h provider-clipboard` for more details.
-Simply add these lines to your Neovim config:
+Simply add these lines to your config:
 ```lua
 local function copy(lines, _)
   require('osc52').copy(table.concat(lines, '\n'))